Cherreads

 "—stay away—"

-Even the adults, when they thought she couldn't hear, had muttered among themselves.
-Their eyes had tracked her movement with suspicion and thinly veiled disgust.
+Even the adults, when they thought she couldn't hear or didn't care if she could, had muttered among themselves with voices dripping disgust.
+Their eyes had tracked her movement with suspicion and thinly veiled revulsion, like she might suddenly sprout horns and start attacking people.

-Raven had found a corner—dimly lit, out of the main flow of traffic—and settled there like a ghost at a feast.
+Raven had found a corner—dimly lit, out of the main flow of traffic where people wouldn't have to acknowledge her existence—and settled there like a ghost at a feast.
 Around her, the party had continued in full swing.
-Children laughed and played games.
-Adults networked and made deals.
-Music filled the air, along with the clinking of glasses and the murmur of hundreds of conversations.
+Children laughed and played games with genuine joy.
+Adults networked and made deals with practiced ease.
+Music filled the air, along with the clinking of glasses and the murmur of hundreds of conversations she wasn't part of.

-And she'd sat alone, surrounded by celebration yet isolated by invisible walls no one else could see.
+And she'd sat alone, surrounded by celebration yet isolated by invisible walls no one else could see but everyone acknowledged.

-*Why was I born like this?* The thought had circled endlessly in her young mind. *Why do I have to carry this curse?
-Why can't I just be normal?*
+Why was I born like this?
+The thought had circled endlessly in her young mind, each repetition cutting deeper.
+Why do I have to carry this curse?
+Why can't I just be normal like everyone else?
+What did I do wrong?

-She'd hated her bloodline in that moment.
-Hated it with the fierce, absolute conviction only a child could muster.
-If she could have torn the demon heritage out of herself, left it bleeding on the floor and walked away human or elf or *anything* else, she would have done it without hesitation.
+She'd hated her bloodline in that moment with the fierce, absolute conviction only a child could muster.
+If she could have torn the demon heritage out of herself, left it bleeding on the floor and walked away human or elf or anything else that people wouldn't automatically despise, she would have done it without a second of hesitation.

 The darkness of the corner had felt appropriate.
-A demon's child, lurking in shadows where she belonged.
+A demon's child, lurking in shadows where she belonged according to everyone else.

 Then a voice had cut through her spiraling thoughts, bright and curious and entirely unexpected.